Optimizing Design and Control Methods for Using Collaborative Robots in Upper-Limb Rehabilitation: Related Works and Paper Contributions

 According to the former technique, described e.g. in \cite{Pezzementi2007,Selvaggio2018,Papageorgiou2020}, it is necessary to compute at each time-stamp the value of parameter $s$, that minimize the distance between the curve $\boldphi(s)$ and the end-effector position $\x(t)$:

 The solution of \eqref{eq:s_computation} based on iterative methods can be computationally expensive, thus limiting the maximum sampling rate of the digital control implementing the VF, with repercussions on the stability of the system itself \cite{Diolaiti2006}.
-Furthermore, the search for the nearest point on the path may yield more than one solution \cite{Selvaggio2018} and, in general, will require the imposition of geometric constraints on the reference curve, such as its curvature \cite{Zhang2021}.\\ The latter method is more efficient from a computational point of view and is not subject to singularity conditions due to the specific parameterization of the curve $\boldphi(s)$.
-However, it introduces into the system a new dynamics that may cause instability and unwanted effects, such as additional elasticities.\\ In this paper, the latter approach is preferred, and a complete framework is designed in which all elements are optimized for a rehabilitation task.
-The final solution is an Admittance-type Virtual Fixture control that transforms the overall system into a passive mechanical tool, whose behavior can be easily programmed by the therapist using a Learning by Demonstration (LbD) approach \cite{lauretti2017learning}.
-Moreover, the same architecture allows for the straightforward introduction of a force that can assist or resist the patient during the exercise.\\ The paper is organized as follows.
-In Sec. \ref{sec:Optimization}, a procedure for the optimization of the robot's pose is illustrated.
-Then, in Sec. \ref{sec:ControlArchitecture}, the novel control architecture of the robot for the execution of the task demonstrated by the therapist is described and experimentally validated in Sec. \ref{sec:Experiments}.
-Finally, the conclusions of this research work are drawn in Sec. \ref{sec:Conclusions}.
+Furthermore, the search for the nearest point on the path may yield more than one solution \cite{Selvaggio2018}.
+For this reason, the approaches based on this type of solution are affected by \textit{singularities} in the motion representation, that may require the imposition of geometric constraints on the reference curve, such as its curvature \cite{Zhang2021}.
+The latter method is more efficient from a computational point of view and is not subject to singularity conditions due to the specific parameterization of the curve $\boldphi(s)$.
+However, it introduces into the system a new dynamics that may cause instability and unwanted effects, such as additional elasticities.\\ The problem of \textit{stability} for the overall system, composed of the robotic device physically interacting with the human, is crucial for guaranteeing the correct operation and safety of the application.
+Our work provides rigorous stability proofs for the control algorithms, a feature that is not always addressed in other works.
+For instance, \cite{zhang2015passivity} and \cite{asNeeded2100} do provide stability proofs, but several other systems, such as \cite{najafi2020using} and \cite{zhang2020development}, do not explicitly demonstrate stability.
+The lack of proof may pose risks in clinical applications, where patient safety is the priority.\\ Another important feature of the system is the ability to easily define motions related to specific rehabilitation tasks.
+Obviously, the path $\varphi(s)$ can be expressed analytically.
+While this approach enables the precise generation of movement trajectories, it can be challenging for non-experts in robotics to implement and may not be well-suited for defining complex rehabilitation tasks.
+For this reason, the patient's trajectory can be defined using a LbD approach \cite{lauretti2017learning,aleotti2006robust}.
+In this paradigm, the therapist guides the robot's end-effector to record the exercise path that the patient will perform.
+The recorded trajectory is then encoded using parametric functions (e.g., B-spline curves, NURBS, etc.) or Dynamic Movement Primitives (DMPs) \cite{ijspeert2013dynamical}, resulting in a compact and smooth representation of the user's motion.
+Reviewing existing systems, some, like \cite{asNeeded2100, zhang2020development, Zhang2021} and \cite{najafi2020using} rely solely on analytic methods but lack the flexibility provided by LbD.
+Conversely, \cite{lauretti2017learning} employs the DMP architecture and relies exclusively on LbD but does not benefit from the precision of analytic methods.\\ A final important functional distinction among the various robotic rehabilitation systems proposed in the literature concerns the type of Virtual Fixture (VF) implemented.
+Broadly, these can be categorized as \textit{hard} (or position-based) VFs, which ensure the patient closely follows the desired trajectory -making them valuable for tasks requiring high precision and repeatability, or \textit{soft} (or force-based) VFs, which allow the patient to deviate from the desired path, with the advantage of lower exchanged forces.
+Existing solutions, such as those presented in \cite{asNeeded2100, rossa2021robotic, Zhang2021, zhang2020development, najafi2020using, zhang2015passivity}, primarily focus on force constraints.
+These constraints are often based on potential or velocity fields, guiding the patient's motion along the correct path by restricting their movements.
+Additionally, \cite{lauretti2017learning} incorporates a form of position constraints designed to minimize errors introduced by the user during task execution.\\